samvera-labs/cla-bot/README.md

 the text `@cla-bot check` to trigger the bot.

 ## update workflow
-1. checkout this repository locally:
+1. the first time you make an update, checkout this repository locally:

     ```git clone https://github.com/samvera-labs/cla-bot.git```